History shows that for as long as there have been civilizations, there

 and countries who want to create unrest is a big industry.

-listening and actively investigating people and events both around the world
+watching, listening and actively investigating people and events both around

-and in their own countries.
-They gather information and determine if a security
+the world and in their own countries.
+They gather information and determine

 In the U.S., many of these people work for the Central Intelligence Agency